isb-cgc/readthedocs/docs/source/sections/data/BEATAML_about.rst

 About the BEATAML1.0
 -------------------------------

 The `BEATAML1.0 <https://www.lls.org/beat-aml>`_ data is from several studies focused on acute myeloid leukemia (AML) and the effect of different therapies such as the drug Crenolanib.
-The implementation of targeted therapies for AML is challenging due to complex mutational patterns within and across patients as well as a dearth of pharmacologic agents for most mutational events.
+The implementation of targeted therapies for AML was challenging due to two reasons.
+First, due to the intricate mutational patterns within and across patients.
+Second, a shortage of pharmacologic agents for most mutational events.

-The Crenolanib drug was studied because it is a potent type I pan-FLT3 (GeneID:2322) inhibitor and FLT3 mutations are associated with poor prognosis and commonly detected in AML patients.
+The Crenolanib drug was studied because it is a potent type I pan-FLT3 (GeneID:2322) inhibitor, and FLT3 mutations are associated with poor prognosis and commonly detected in AML patients.

 About the BEATAML1.0 Data
 ------------------------------------